dlawrencejr/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS makes it easy to make reusable components that push logic and HTML into a class and makes it easier to build module applications.

 - [ ] What does it mean to _think_ in react?
+being aware of the uses that react can provide and also what react does to create simplicity and structure

 - [ ] Describe state.
+A state is a type of component that holds data.

 - [ ] Describe props.
+Props are used to pass data from parent to child

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side Effects are functions that act or change the application outside of the written function

 ## Project Set Up